Blic: 1996–1997 protests

 The most controversial part of the issue was the pro-government op-ed piece under the headline "Nećemo da podstičemo nasilje" (We won't encourage violence) signed by Peter Kolbel who wrote it claiming to represent the paper's owners.
 In the piece he criticizes the protesters and indirectly supports the government, saying among other things that "Yugoslavia needs creative people and not wolves who follow the alpha wolf and hunt in packs" - a veiled reference to opposition leader Vuk Drašković whose first name Vuk translates to "wolf".
 Clearly, since certain influential individuals within the state apparatus were unhappy with the paper's reporting, Blic made guarantees to decrease reporting on the protests and to decrease circulation for the time being.
 Blic publishers caved in under state pressure and drastically reduced the number of political pages.Blic owners faced a lot of criticism over their decision to give in to the authorities.
 The move was criticized by many of its journalists and editors along with the Serbian opposition.
 As a response, in December 1996, the journalists and editors formed their own newspaper Demokratija that had the support of opposition Democratic Party (DS).
 Still, Vukotić and many of the staffers that originally distanced themselves from the paper returned to Blic shortly and for a few months put out a stripped-down version of the paper with only 60,000 copies printed each day.

 All in all, as a result of the unsavory episode, Blic quickly lost half its circulation, as well as many of its journalistic staff who resigned in protest.Blic then contracted a new printing house, resumed a critical line and soon increased its circulation to nearly 160,000.

 Glas javnosti

 In April 1998, Blic experienced another fragmentation of its staff when due to disagreements with owner Aca Lupšić over revenue sharing, editor-in-chief Manjo Vukotić decided to step out on his own.
 Majority of the staff followed him.
 They then hooked up with another businessman Radisav Rodić (owner of the printing company ABC Produkt that printed daily issues of Blic and its offshoots) and under his financial backing started a new paper called Glas javnosti (the first five issues were called Novi Blic).
 Rodić thus entered the world of newspaper publishing.

-New ownership: Gruner+Jahr

-In November 2000, shortly after the overthrow of Slobodan Milošević in Serbia, German publishing firm Gruner + Jahr announced its purchase of 49% stake in Blic Press d.o.o. from Aca Lupšić and his partners.
-At the time of the transaction, the paper's circulation was announced to be 175,000 copies daily.

-Ringier buyoutBlic got sold to Swiss multimedia communications group Ringier in early 2004 (takeover finalized in October 2004).